krzysztofkobylinskiclass35/payload-test/docs/components.md

 - `content: richText`

-## Media Text block
+## Shifted Media Content block

-- it will contain context, consisting of the title, description, button + link
+- it will contain a layout with text on the left side and a shifted image on the right
-- the image block will be a simple image shifted to the right
+- there will be a button with a link

 ##### Props